tollus/ST2Packages/Local History/README.md

 * Every time you modify a file, a copy of the old contents is kept in the local history.
 * At any time, you can compare or replace a file with any older version from the history.
-* View incremental diff of any file form history.
+* View incremental diff of any file from the history.
 * It can help you out when you change or delete a file by accident.
 * The history can also help you out when your workspace has a catastrophic problem or if you get disk errors that corrupt your workspace files.
-* Each file revision is stored in a separate file inside the `history` folder. e.g., `/Users/vrana/.sublime/history/foo/bar/hello.23.2012.10.10.34.history.py`
+* Each file revision is stored in a separate file inside the `.sublime/history` folder of your home directory. e.g., `/Users/vrana/.sublime/history/foo/bar/hello.23.2012.10.10.34.history.py`

 ## Installation